-In The Observatory we have collected over 160 creative projects that creative practitioners and interdisciplinary researchers have found transformative.
+In The Observatory we have collected 140 creative projects that creative practitioners and interdisciplinary researchers have found transformative.
 We analysed these, alongside recent research in creative and sustainability fields, to produce a list of transformative strategies that are being used to imagine and to create more sustainable worlds.

 This blog post explains how we built the Observatory and the main insights that we learned from it.

 Project background: What do we mean by ‘sustainability’?

 The CreaTures project is situated in Europe, we recognise that many ways of life here, use too many resources.
 We need to imagine and to create alternative ways of life that tread more lightly on our planet.
 We also need to take action to repair some of the earth systems that are already breaking down, including climate collapse, widespread pollution, and biodiversity loss.